IDeletedSystem64/anitrox/README.md

 ## Need help, or support?
 You can join the Anitrox support server by [clicking here!](https://discord.gg/u2J9FmBfPy), Mentioning me on Twitter or Mastodon (@IDeletedSystem64@glaceon.social).
 If it's to report a bug, Please open a GitHub issue.

+# Contributing
+You are more than welcome to contribute to Anitrox, such as adding features, squashing bugs and suggesting new things for the bot!

+⚠️ **WARNING**: Using stolen code or AI generated code will result in your PR being closed.